Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Introduction

+where the penalty vanishes at rate \(n^{-1}\).
+Consequently, the Wallace--Freeman estimator has the same first-order limiting distribution as the maximum likelihood estimator, but differs from it at order \(n^{-1}\) by a deterministic term involving the gradient of the Wallace--Freeman penalty.
+This term yields a simple modification of the Cox--Snell first-order bias expansion.

+The contributions of the paper are threefold.
+First, we derive the Wallace--Freeman codelength~\cite{WallaceFreeman87,Wallace05} from a local high-rate approximation to strict minimum message length~\cite{WallaceBoulton75,Wallace05,MakalicSchmidt26b}.
+Second, we formulate the resulting estimator as a penalised M-estimator and establish existence, consistency, an asymptotic linear representation, and asymptotic normality under standard regularity conditions.
+Third, we derive the first-order difference between the Wallace--Freeman and maximum likelihood estimators, yielding an explicit penalty-driven correction to the \(O(n^{-1})\) maximum likelihood bias.

 As an illustration of the general theory, we study the Wallace--Freeman estimator for the Weibull model.
-The Weibull family provides a convenient example because the corresponding maximum likelihood estimator is known to exhibit non-negligible first-order bias, especially for the shape parameter.
-In this setting, the general bias formula yields an explicit correction term for the Wallace--Freeman estimator, allowing direct comparison with the Cox--Snell expansion for maximum likelihood.
-The example shows concretely how the Wallace--Freeman penalty alters the leading bias term and serves to illustrate the theoretical results in a familiar parametric model.
+This example is useful because the maximum likelihood estimator of the Weibull shape parameter has a non-negligible first-order bias.
+The proposed expansion gives an explicit Wallace--Freeman correction term, showing how the prior contribution and the Fisher information term modify the Cox--Snell bias.

 The remainder of the paper is organised as follows.
-Section~\ref{sec:mml} introduces the minimum message length framework for inductive inference, briefly reviews strict minimum message length and its relation to the Wallace--Freeman approximation.
-Section~\ref{sec:wf} develops the local derivation of the Wallace--Freeman codelength and formulates the estimator as a penalised M-estimator.
-Section~\ref{sec:M:estimator} establishes the large-sample properties of the estimator.
-Section~\ref{sec:bias} derives the first-order bias formula, and its relation to the Cox--Snell expansion.
-The theory is illustrated with a Weibull distribution example in Section~\ref{sec:example}.
+Section~\ref{sec:mml} reviews minimum message length inference, strict minimum message length, and the Wallace--Freeman approximation.
+Section~\ref{sec:wf} derives the Wallace--Freeman codelength from a local high-rate SMML expansion and formulates the estimator as a penalised M-estimator.
+Section~\ref{sec:M:estimator} establishes its large-sample properties.
+Section~\ref{sec:bias} derives the first-order bias expansion and its relation to the Cox--Snell formula.
+The theory is illustrated for the Weibull distribution in Section~\ref{sec:example}, with discussion and future work given in Section~\ref{sec:discussion}.